LoopKit/loopdocs/docs/browser/automatic.md

 ![fix a disabled build state](img/build-disabled-fix.png )

 This keeps the most recent version of your app available in *TestFlight* for you to install when you are ready.
-This should be required no more frequently than every 60 days, however, best to make it a monthly habit to check.
+This manual enable step should be required no more frequently than every 60 days, however, best to make it a monthly habit to check.

 > Builds in *TestFlight* are good for 90 days before they [expire](../operation/features/notifications.md#loop-app-expiration-notification){: target="_blank" }.